Privacy Enhancing Technologies (PETs)

 About the consortium

 The policy prototype program engages startups providing B2C services from the following sectors in Uruguay and LATAM, including: Health, Finance, Social Media, Education and the Public Sector.
-The inception phase with startups will start on September 1st and will run until December 2022.
+The inception phase with start-ups will start in November and will run until April 2023.

 This program is led by the Meta Open Loop team, the Eon Resilience Lab of C Minds, in collaboration with the Agencia de Gobierno Electrónico y Sociedad de la Información y del Conocimiento (AGESIC) and the Unidad Reguladora y de Control de Datos Personales (URCDP) of Uruguay.